Digital marketing: does car dealer SEO matter?

 Find and fix technical issues that can interfere with SEO rankings

 Did you know page load speed and site speed are officially ranking factors with Google?
-Audit your automotive website’s performance and eliminate technical issues that will interfere with your organic rankings.
+Audit your car dealer website’s performance and eliminate technical issues that will interfere with your organic rankings.
 Lighthouse is a good source of information on how your website functions.

-Did you know there are separate organic ranking indexes for desktop searches and mobile searches?
+Did you know Google’s organic ranking indexes are now mobile-first?
 It pays to check the mobile version of your website for SEO.
+Too many times people evaluate their own website from their desktop computer because that’s what they use in the office all day long.
 There are several free tools you can use including this one from Think With Google.
 Page load speed is incredibly important for mobile searches.

 We hope you find this page informative for your digital marketing project.
 Breaking it down into an SEO audit, then defining goals helps a lot.
-If you have questions on digital marketing for car dealers please reach out and give us a call.
+If you have questions on car dealer SEO please reach out and give us a call.

 We are sorry that this post wasn't useful for you!